kodedphp/logging/README.md

 Configuration
 -------------

-@TODO There are two ways of throwing the log messages
+There are two ways of throwing the log messages
 - register the logger at PHP's shutdown phase with
 ```php
 <?php